-Historical Background/Need for Project: All boat landings/campsites are experiencing heavy use and abuse by the recreational public.
-In addition, all landings need additional site development and improvements to regulate parking, stormwater and camping.
-Boat launch improvements, parking lot stabilization, erosion control and weather pavilions/kiosks may also be constructed, subject to engineering design.
+Historical Background/Need for Project: Dead River Landing/campsites are experiencing heavy use and abuse by the recreational public.
+In addition, it needs additional site development and improvements to regulate parking, stormwater and camping.
+Boats launch improvements, parking lot stabilization, erosion control and weather pavilions/kiosks may also be constructed, subject to engineering design.
 Bank fishing piers and/or boardwalks may also be considered.